Water Meter Permits

 5. Water is turned on to the meter setting so the water meter can be tested for leaks after installation.

-6. The water meter setting meets Beaumont Water Meter Setting Standards and Guidelines.
+6. The water meter setting meets Water Meter Setting Standards and Guidelines.

-• A Water Meter Permit must be completed for all new water meter installs (Residential and Commercial).
-Ensure you use the appropriate permit; there is now a Residential form and a Commercial form.
+• A Water Meter Permit must be completed for all new water meter installs (residential and commercial).
+Use the appropriate permit: there are separate forms for residential and commercial.

 • Failure to adhere to the standards and guidelines will result in a refusal to install by the City of Beaumont and the Builder will be subject to fees ($200).